 - Government entities may be mentioned or otherwise depicted in CPE content.
-This does not include commodity organizations. - Peer-reviewed journal articles that are part of a CPE activity may include in-text trade or brand names and/or logos per requirements established by the journals in which they are published. - Textbooks that are part of a CPE activity may include in-text trade or brand names and/or logos if said trade or brand names and/or logos are used explicitly for educational purposes and not for the promotion of products or business lines.
-The CDR CPEU Prior Approval Program Glossary of Terms defines 'promote' as "to publicize or advertise (a product, organization, venture, etc.) so as to increase sales or public awareness." - Discussion of specific evidence-based, peer-reviewed research that is applicable to nutrition and dietetics practice and occurs within a CPE activity may include mention of branded products or trade names if those branded products and/or trade names are included in specific evidenced-based, peerreviewed research publication(s).
+This does not include commodity organizations. - Peer-reviewed journal articles that are part of a CPE activity may include in-text trade or brand names and/or logos per requirements established by the journals in which they are published. - Discussion of specific evidence-based, peer-reviewed research that is applicable to nutrition and dietetics practice and occurs within a CPE activity may include mention of branded products or trade names if those branded products and/or trade names are included in specific evidenced-based, peer-reviewed research publication(s).
 Product group messages and branded product images are not permitted.
 Citations must be included.